 Where there is an unauthorised payment on an account permanent tsb must refund to the customer immediately the amount of the unauthorised payment transaction and, where applicable, restore the account to the state in which it would have been had the unauthorised payment transaction not taken place.

 permanent tsb is also responsible for:

-While direct debits are not specifically specified in the PSD (except where the transaction is initiated by the payee), the PSD will have an impact on unpaid direct debits.
+While direct debits are not specifically specified in the Payment Services Directive (except where the transaction is initiated by the payee), the PSD will have an impact on unpaid direct debits.

 The direct debit scheme currently allows for the returning of direct debits to the originators for an unlimited period of time under the scheme’s indemnity.